intraxia/wp-gistpen/README.md

 Your PHP version should be 5.4+, and you must be running WordPress v4.6+.
 This is because WP-Gistpen relies on the WP-API infrastructure.

+### How do I create an archive page for my Gistpens? ###

+Go to the "Pages" screen and create a new, blank page with the name "Gistpens" and click publish.
+That URL will now display all of your Gistpens.
+You can link to this page in the menu to direct users to your Gistpens archive page.
+Just make sure the slug of the page is "gistpens".

 ### How do I create a Gistpen and insert it into the post? ###

 To add a new Gistpen, go to Gistpens -> Add New, and add your code.
 You can enable or disable Gist syncing on a a per-Gistpen basis.